sflaherty2009/cb_dvo_jenkins/README.md

 ## Recipes

+### _ad_auth.rb

+Recipe used to configure Active Directory/LDAP authentication through Groovy scripting.
+PLEASE NOTE: node.run_state[:jenkins_private_key] is set within this recipe to allow access to the Chef Agent after authentication has been put in place.

+### _credentials.rb

+Service accounts used by Jenkins jobs.
+Passwords are currently kept in a encrypted data bag.

+### _jenkins_jobs.rb

+Creates jenkins jobs using .xml files found in /files/default.
+These files can be created by going to the Jenkins job, on the given jenkins server, and appending the URL with /config.xml.
+From there the xml file can be saved and added to the Jenkins cookbook.
+The xml file will need to be added to the files/default location and called in the jobs array found within this recipe.
+Jobs will be named based on the name of the xml file/name located in the array.

+### _vm_agent.rb

+Using groovy scripting configures the azure-vm-agents plugin to spin up Jenkins agents on need.
+Agents will spin down after an hour of non use.

+### default.rb

+Calls on jenkins server recipe.

+### server.rb

+Installs base Jenkins installation on server.
+Installs all plugins required for trek Jenkins Jobs.
+Calls on _ad_auth recipe to setup active directory authentication.
+Hardens Jenkins protocols and services as outlined in jenkins online documentation.
+Creates jenkins jobs via the _jenkins_jobs recipe.
+Sets up service accounts through the _credentials recipe.

 ### master

 The master recipe will create the required directory structure and install jenkins.
 There are two installation methods, controlled by the `node['jenkins']['master']['install_method']` attribute: